 how we began

-In 2000, two sets of parents from the Quad Cities agreed that they wanted their children who had disabilities to have the same opportunities for fun and learning as typically developing children.
+In 2000, two sets of parents from the Quad Cities agreed that they wanted their children, Tessa and Peter, to have the same opportunities for fun and learning as typically developing children.
 They decided to start by offering a one week summer camp for children with disabilities, where they could enjoy a full camp experience.

 What We Do